 A shareholders’ agreement might also give majority shareholders the right to require minority shareholders to transfer their shares in order to facilitate the sale of the company to a potential buyer (a so-called ‘drag-along’ right).

 Shareholder agreements to protect outside investors may provide that they can appoint a director to the board of your company, to protect their interests.
 A venture capitalist, for example, may appoint a non-executive director, who takes little part in day-to-day management unless the company is not providing the promised return.
 A business angel may insist on being appointed to the board in person, and may play an active (and valuable) part.

 - if the other side does not accept the offer, they become obliged to sell their shares to the original seller, who is obliged to buy them, at that price.
-The original seller will not want to set too high a price for their shares, because they may end up having to buy the other party's shares at that price!
+The original seller will not want to set too high a price for their shares, because they may end up having to buy the other party's shares at that price

 Shareholders' agreements, articles of association and other documents

-One key difference between the two is that, if properly drafted, a shareholders' agreement is a confidential document, whereas the articles of association are a public document, available at Companies House for all to see.
+Provisions in a shareholders' agreement could, in many cases, be included in the company's articles of association instead.
+The key difference between the two is that, if properly drafted, a shareholders' agreement is a confidential document.
+The articles of association are a public document, available at Companies House for all to see.

 Timescales and costs

-The costs for advising on and drafting a shareholders agreement will vary depending on the complexity of the issues involved and the length of negotiations.
+The costs for advising on and drafting a shareholders' agreement will vary depending on the complexity of the issues involved and the length of negotiations.